-.
-Confusion surrounds you-friends are irritating, can't manage tress, loss of memory, deep depression, low motivation to be ssertive, loss of sleep, loss of daily structure, irregular attendance at ork/home/AA meetings, self pity, loss of impulse control, lying to riends/family, deep loneliness and social isolation.
+Confusion surrounds you.
+Friends are irritating; you can't manage stress; loss of memory, sleep and daily structure; deep depression; low motivation to be assertive; irregular attendance at work/home/AA meetings; self pity; loss of impulse control; lying to friends/family; and deep loneliness and social isolation.

-.
-Finally you start socially using again.
-Then it takes more and more o feel the same relief.
-You convince yourself that all your problems an be controlled or you just need to escape awhile.
-Feelings of hame flood over you.
-Health problems increase and join the loss of ob, problems with family.
-You become ill, break the law, and your life pins totally out of control.
-Problems caused by the addiction crease.

-GET HELP BEFORE IT'S TOO LATE!!
-Pray, talk to a friend, family nember, or a professional.
-You can't do this alone-SEEK IELP!
-The next step may be the HOSPITAL, JAIL, or the EMETERY.
-17
+Finally, you start socially using again.
+Then it takes more and more to feel the same relief.
+You convince yourself that all your problems can be controlled or you just need to escape for a while.
+Feelings of shame flood over you.
+Health problems increase along with problems with your family.
+You become ill, break the law, and your life spins totally out of control.
+GET HELP!
+Pray, talk to a friend, family member, or a professional.
+You can't do this alone-SEEK HELP!
+The next step may be the hospital, jail, or the cemetary.